NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Resist Ruin.md

-Your duskwalker heritage allows you to extend protection against void energy to yourself or an ally in need.
-You gain resistance 5 to void energy, and once per day, you can cast [[Spells/Death Ward|Death Ward]] as a divine innate spell.
+Your duskwalker heritage allows you to extend protection against void energy.
+You gain resistance 5 to void, and once per day, you can cast [[Spells/False Vitality|False Vitality]] as a 5th-rank divine innate spell.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*